limengge426/Limengge426.github.io/aboutme.md

 subtitle: Something you might interested in!
 ---

 My name is Limeng Ge.
 You can also call me Chloe.
 I’m a junior majoring in Philosophy at East China Normal University and currently an international exchange student at New York University.
-My academic journey is driven by a deep curiosity about the intersections of philosophy and technology, with particular interests in the Philosophy of Mind, AI Philosophy, and Philosophy of Game.
-I’m passionate about exploring how these fields shape our understanding of consciousness, artificial intelligence, and virtual realities.
 I have the following qualities:

 - Critical and Analytical Thinker
 - Effective Communicator